 By September 2005, Escape the Fate had won a local radio contest judged by My Chemical Romance.
-The gig awarded them the opportunity to open a show on the band's headlining tour with Alkaline Trio and Reggie and the Full Effect, which subsequently led to Escape the Fate's record deal with Epitaph.
-Their debut five-song EP, There's No Sympathy for the Dead, appeared in May 2006.
-Tour dates followed throughout the summer months, but the band took a break from the road several weeks before the September release of Dying Is Your Latest Fashion, following in September of that year.
+The gig awarded them the opportunity to open a show on the band's headlining tour with Alkaline Trio and Reggie & the Full Effect, which subsequently led to a record deal with Epitaph.
+Their five-song EP, There's No Sympathy for the Dead, appeared in May 2006 with their full-length debut, Dying Is Your Latest Fashion, following in September of that year.
 Prior to both releases, keyboardist Allen left the band, with guitarist Espinoza also leaving amicably in 2007 after the two releases.
-The lineup shifts continued as singer Radke was ousted one year later due to continued drug problems and his involvement in an altercation that led to an indictment on a charge of battery (which indirectly resulted in the death of an 18-year-old young man).
-Escape the Fate recruited former blessthefall vocalist Craig Mabbitt to fill the vacant frontman position, and the revised lineup immediately hit the studio in mid-2008 to record a sophomore album.
-This War Is Ours, which subsequently reached number 35 on the Billboard charts that October.
+The lineup shifts continued as singer Radke was ousted in 2008 due to continued drug problems and his involvement in an altercation that led to an indictment on a charge of battery.
+The remaining members recruited former blessthefall vocalist Craig Mabbitt to fill the vacant frontman position, and the revised lineup immediately hit the studio in mid-2008 to record their sophomore album, This War Is Ours, which subsequently reached number 35 on the Billboard charts that October.
 The album was a departure from Escape the Fate's earlier emo-inspired sound, and featured a more streamlined, hard rock approach.
 They immersed themselves in a heavy touring schedule and, in early 2010, began working with producer Don Gilmore (Linkin Park, Bullet for My Valentine) on their third LP.
 Released later that year, the self-titled album would be their first for DGC/Interscope and fared well commercially, entering the charts at number 25.